Kurš datēja Catherine II of Russia?

 Grigorijs Potjomkins, no 1787. gada Grigorijs Taurijas Potjomkins (krievu: Светлейший князь Григо́рий Алекса́ндрович Потёмкин-Таври́ческий; dzimis 1739. gada 24. septembrī, miris 1791. gada 16. oktobrī) bija Krievijas Impērijas armijas virsnieks, vēlāk galminieks, ķeizarienes Katrīnas II favorīts (pēc dažām ziņām morganātiskais dzīvesbiedrs), Jaunkrievijas ģenerālgubernators, Taurijas kņazs.

-Lasīt vairāk...Catherine II
+Lasīt vairāk...Catherine II of Russia

 Grigory Orlov